Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

 We couple nearest-neighbor wires with the $su(2)^{\,}_{k}$ interaction (see Fig.~\ref{fig: 2D system})

 When periodic boundary conditions are imposed in the $y$-direction, i.e., when $\sigma^{\,}_{\mathrm{BC}}=0$, each chiral current is paired with exactly one current of the opposite chirality in a neighboring wire, and, hence, the full array of quantum wires may become gapped in the strong-coupling limit $|\lambda|\gg0$.
+Indeed, similar interactions were used in Ref.~\onlinecite{Huang16a} to construct a large class of topological phases, including the class of $su(2)^{\,}_{k}$ phases discussed here.
+These interactions are marginally relevant under RG, and their flow to strong coupling is associated with the opening of a bulk gap in the array of coupled wires when $\sigma^{\,}_{\mathrm{BC}}=0$.
 When open boundary conditions are imposed in the $y$-direction, i.e., when $\sigma^{\,}_{\mathrm{BC}}=1$, there is a left-moving $su(2)^{\,}_{k}$ current at $y=0$ and a right-moving $su(2)^{\,}_{k}$ current at $y=L^{\,}_{y}$ that are fully decoupled from the bulk.
 This edge structure is reminiscent of that of the $su(2)^{\,}_{k}$ non-Abelian Chern-Simons theories~\cite{Witten89,Cabra00} and that of the $\mathbb{Z}^{\,}_{k}$ Read-Rezayi quantum Hall states~\cite{Read99}.